The Light Society - Ch 3

 “Where the skin meets the shore she stands, cultivated and now blossoming on the balcony the newborn firebird,” replied Black.

 The woman in white said from above, “I fell asleep in the bathroom, on the mint tile, watching the light red walls.
 I was bathing my body, while moving to the wind outside my window.
-In my dream more and more I made love with Illumina, while eating their fruits and zebra eyes under the dark scissoring moon, enthralled upon the voluptuous cushion of night.”
+In my dream I made love with the Illumina Tribe, while eating their fruits and zebra eyes under the dark scissoring moon, enthralled upon the voluptuous cushion of night.”

 Down below the man in black suddenly moved in shadows, flickering as wraiths might, in the moonlight, knifelike as if stripping the skin from a peach, his lips honey colored.
 “At least it was there stretching out in hot water your sweet message of limbs, skirting the lake,” he said to White, shifting across the room toward her, holding her in his gaze with ancient memories shared.